abhishekumrawal/UIUC-ECE374B-SP23.github.io/_resources/CA-created-resources.md

 ---
 layout: resource
-title: "A list of CA created resources from this and past semesters"
+title: "CA created resources from this and past semesters"

 description: Want to keep a list of all the amazing work(s) my CAs have have.
 Some are published here.
 Some are in reserves